Armanda Berta dos Santos

 Armanda Berta dos Santos (born 11 October 1974) is an East Timorese politician, and the leader of the Kmanek Haburas Unidade Nasional Timor Oan (KHUNTO) political party.

-Santos is the more senior of East Timor's two incumbent Deputy Prime Ministers, serving since May 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From May 2020 to July 2023, Santos was the more senior of East Timor's two Deputy Prime Ministers, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

-She is also the incumbent Minister of Social Solidarity and Inclusion, serving in that position since the government was formed in June 2018.
+She was also that government's Minister of Social Solidarity and Inclusion, serving in that position from when the government was formed in June 2018 until it was dissolved in July 2023.

 Early life and education

 Santos was born into an impoverished rural family in Maloa, Ainaro Municipality, Portuguese Timor (now East Timor).
 She has a Master's degree in Governance Management.